SoftManiaTech/splunk_cluster_admin_training/Distributed_Clustered_Environment_Creation.md

 ```

-### Extract the packageto the deployment bundle directory
+### Extract the package to the deployment bundle directory

 ### Login to Deployment Server